NavigationContentFooter

 JWT Token

-JWT (JSON Web Token) is an access token you can create from the console or API to enable an application to access your Private Container.
-Consult the Developer documentation for more details.
+JWT (JSON Web Token) is an access token you can create from the console or API to enable an application to access your private container.
+Find out how to secure a container.

 mvCPU